 Most likely the course wasn’t paid or paid in full.
 Re-register and make sure you follow the payment instructions in the email sent to you by the office of Student Financial Services.
 You need to (re)activate and regularly check your Purchase email.keep reading FAQ»

 You will get an email in your Purchase email account that you will have a window of 24 hours to register for the course.
 Make sure you pay in full by the payment deadline notified to you by email to secure the registration.keep reading FAQ»

 You can register up to the day the session starts, but we don’t recommend you wait that long.
-Courses may fill, or conversely get cancelled due to low enrollment.
+Textbooks may be needed (If you don’t have your textbook and course materials before the first day of class, you will fall behind), courses may fill or, conversely, get cancelled due to low enrollment.
 You may still register in the add/drop period, with an additional $40 late fee, if it is your first registration in the semester.keep reading FAQ»

 Tutoring service is available online with our partner Thinking Storm (on-demand 24/7).

 - Math – Basic Math through Multivariable Calculus, including Statistics

 - Advanced topics: Human AP, Finance in the Arts, etc. scheduled in advance.